 #1: Start Talking About Diversity and Inclusion

-Silence around important D&I issues has resulted in the needs and perspectives of minority groups being overlooked for too long.
+Silence around important issues of diversity and inclusion in nonprofits has resulted in the needs and perspectives of minority groups being overlooked for too long.
 Though it may be uncomfortable, or you may not know exactly what to say, the first step to creating change is to begin talking about D&I issues.
 One starting point could be discussing and reviewing current recruiting practices with management team members.
 It is also crucial to consider what spaces are available for minority employees and what blind spots or biases your organization may currently have.

 #2: Appoint One or More DEI Ambassadors